 - A cover letter with your full name, address, and other information you can find in their guidelines.

-Literary non-fiction, fiction, and poetry are all welcomed from freelance writers.
+Literary non-fiction, fiction, and poetry are all welcomed by freelance writers.

 Fiction and non-fiction need to be between 500 and 3,500 words, and they pay a maximum of $250.
 The magazine publishes 4 times per year, so don’t miss out on a great opportunity to get published in a notable issue.